Smile Because It Happened

 You have to decide which camp to join.
 There is no right or wrong here.
 Maybe you can do what I did and join each camp for a little while to see which you prefer.

-So smile because the end of every chapter in your life is the beginning of a new one, and the next chapter could be even better.
-Smile with gratitude for the past, appreciation of the present, and anticipation of the future.
+Smile because you had the relationship, even if only for a while.
+Just because it didn’t last doesn’t mean it wasn’t good.
+The end of every chapter in your life is the beginning of a new one, and the next chapter could be even better.
+So smile with gratitude for the past, appreciation of the present, and anticipation of the future.

 Dear Daphne,